Teaching & Learning

 Revised Academic Calendar

-At the June 24, 2020 faculty meeting, the Vassar faculty approved a revised academic calendar for the Fall 2020 Semester.
-The entire calendar is located on catalogue.vassar.edu.
-The key features of the revised calendar are:
+Because of the ongoing pandemic, the faculty approved a revised calendar for the Spring 2021 Semester.
+The entire calendar is located on Academic Calendar webpage.
+Key dates include:

-- The final day of in-person classes is Friday, November 20.
+- The final day of classes is Monday, May 24.

 Since 1865, Vassar faculty have worked together in support of the innovative and high-quality teaching and learning experiences that are the core of Vassar’s educational mission.
 While COVID-19 has undoubtedly affected our lives and will continue to do so, we also recognize that a legacy of racism “continues to manifest daily in acts that range from the micro to the horrific.”
 We are mindful that our students are being asked to learn in conditions that make it difficult to succeed without support and care, and thus our teaching needs to be intentional and oriented toward building and sustaining community, trust, and a culture of mutual care.
-As we prepare for the Fall Semester and the challenges it presents, our goal cannot be to replicate teaching models with which we are familiar and practiced.
-Neither should the present circumstances result in diminished or less meaningful learning experiences.
-We need to work together—with colleagues and students alike—to be present, productive, inclusive, innovative, and ethically engaged.
+We are proud of the way we overcame the challenges of the Fall Semester, and of the way we came together as a community to learn, study, and care.
+We succeeded in our goals to be present, productive, inclusive, innovative, and ethically engaged.
+We will come together once again in the spring, having learned from the fall, confident that we will continue even more successfully.

-For various reasons, some faculty members will opt to teach their courses entirely online this fall.
+As before, some faculty members will opt to teach their courses entirely online this spring.
 Likewise, travel restrictions, chronic illnesses, the need to self-quarantine, or the restrictions on the number of individuals who can be present at one time in any given classroom mean that not all students will be physically on campus or able to attend all classes in person.
-As a result, all Fall 2020 classes will necessarily be drawing upon remote and hybrid modes of teaching and learning at different times and in varying degrees.
+As a result, all Spring 2021 classes will necessarily be drawing upon remote and hybrid modes of teaching and learning at different times and in varying degrees.

-Because online and hybrid teaching may be unfamiliar to both faculty members and students, a multidisciplinary faculty committee has identified the following set of guiding pedagogical principles.
+We will continue following the set of guiding pedagogical principles we undertook for the Fall Semester.
 Many of the guiding principles overlap.
 Efforts undertaken in one area, such as using accessible design principles, also support the realization of other principles, such as building community, promoting student participation, and making our pedagogy more inclusive and responsive.
 Similarly, articulating learning goals and building efficient and effective forms of faculty presence and engagement not only support student learning but also facilitate faculty self-care.

-We recognize that adapting to the new conditions of teaching and learning will not be easy.
-Nevertheless, we encourage faculty to embrace the challenge as an opportunity to develop practices and sensibilities that can improve teaching and learning in any setting.
-Now, more than ever, faculty are called to demonstrate the value of a liberal arts education by engaging students in the rich, personalized, robust, relevant, responsive, and creative learning that is the hallmark of a Vassar education.
-With restrictions on physical presence in the classroom, we will need to encourage self-guided learning to empower students to achieve academic success.
+The Fall 2020 conditions of teaching and learning were not easy.
+Nevertheless, the faculty embraced the challenge as an opportunity to develop practices and sensibilities that improved teaching and learning in any setting.
+In the fall, the faculty demonstrated the value of a liberal arts education by engaging students in the rich, personalized, robust, relevant, responsive, and creative learning that is the hallmark of a Vassar education.
+With restrictions on physical presence in the classroom still in place for the Spring 2021 Semester, we will continue to encourage self-guided learning to empower students to achieve academic success.

 1 From Edward J. Maloney and Joshua Kim, “How Can we Talk about the Fall Right Now?”
 Inside Higher Ed, May 31, 2020. https://www.insidehighered.com/blogs/learning-innovation/how-can-we-talk-about-fall-right-now